corrode/corrode.github.io/content/blog/simple/index.md

 (Which is related—but not identical to—premature optimization.)

 "We might need it in the future" is a dangerous statement.
+The classic example is "we might need to switch databases in the future" leading to over-abstracted data access layers that nobody asked for.
 Be careful with that assumption because it's hard to predict the future. [^future]
 [^future]: I should know because I passed on a few very risky but lucrative investment opportunities because I lacked the ability to accurately predict the future.